Skip to main content

 What is a Verbal Reasoning Test and Why Does It Matter?

-In Australian selective school exams, verbal reasoning is one of the most heavily weighted components.
-It sits alongside mathematical reasoning and reading comprehension as a core predictor of academic potential, and it is specifically designed to assess thinking skills that aren't always taught explicitly in primary school classrooms.
+In Australian selective school exams, verbal reasoning items sit inside published components such as Thinking Skills (NSW) or Reading Comprehension (HAST), rather than as one nationally standardised "verbal reasoning paper."
+It sits alongside mathematical reasoning and reading as a core predictor of academic potential, and it assesses thinking skills that are not always taught explicitly in primary school classrooms.

-This matters enormously for families preparing for selective school entry.
-Children who have strong literacy skills sometimes underperform in verbal reasoning because the question formats — analogies, codes, odd one out, word patterns — are genuinely unfamiliar.
-The reverse is also true: with targeted practice, students who find reading challenging can still develop strong verbal reasoning performance, because the skills being tested are analytical and logical rather than purely literary.
+This matters for families preparing for selective school entry.
+Children who have strong literacy skills sometimes underperform in verbal reasoning because the question formats — analogies, codes, odd one out, word patterns — are unfamiliar.
+The reverse is also true: with targeted practice, your child who finds reading challenging can still develop strong verbal reasoning performance, because the skills being tested are analytical and logical rather than purely literary.
+Official NSW Selective and OC materials are published by the NSW Department of Education and Cambridge Assessment; HAST component names are published by ACER (Mathematical Reasoning, Abstract Reasoning, Reading Comprehension and Written Expression at Primary level).

 Why is verbal reasoning tested in selective school exams?